To THE CENTER AND NORTH Of Afghanistan

 • Breakfast, lunch and dinner

-• Accommodation: Riaz Hotel in Samangan
+• Accommodation: Arsalan Hotel

 Day 4 Towards Bamyan

 • This is a 12-hour drive passing through Salang Tunnel (Hindu Kush mountains).
-Altitude of 3363 m: 11034 ft. and 2,7 km: 1,7 mi. long.
-Work began in August 1958 and was officially opened in November 1964.
+Altitude of 3363 m: 11034 ft. and 2,7 km: 1,7 mi. long, built in 1964 by Soviet Union

 • We will drive through another fascinating road, Dara-e-Ghurband, through the Shibar Pass.
 It winds along beside the Ghorband River.
-We will pass Sia Gird district and many local bazaars and markets

 • You will pass through Parwan and Baghlan (Pul-e-Khumri) provinces